agforero/FTFramework/README.md

 ```

 #### Summary: ####
 This is a framework built to help test bleeding-edge FORTRAN compilers.
-By testing the compilation of a wide variety of FORTRAN programs, and cross-checking results with stable compilers like `gfortran`, one can find where a compiler might be going wrong.
-See the "Scraping" section for help with gathering these test files.
+By testing the
+compilation of a wide variety of FORTRAN programs, and cross-checking results with stable
+compilers like `gfortran`, one can find where a compiler might be going wrong.

-To add a directory containing FORTRAN programs to use for testing compilation, `cd` into this directory, and use `./addNew.sh <path-to-directory>`.
+To add a directory containing FORTRAN programs to use for testing compilation, `cd` into
+this directory, and use `./addNew.sh <path-to-directory>`.

-Then, use `./run_test.sh (compiler)` to compile all files found in the subdirectories of `/source/`.
-If no compiler is specified, it will use the current value of `$FC` (which is set to `f77` by default within the Makefile).
+Then, use `./run_test.sh (compiler)` to compile all files found in the subdirectories of
+`/source/`.
+If no compiler is specified, it will use the current value of `$FC` (which is

-Each time `./run_test.sh` is executed, the results will be saved to `/logs/` as `<compiler>.log`, where you can view all compilation errors encountered during runtime.
-Additionally, running `./compare.py <compiler1> <compiler2> (-g / -v)` from the base directory outputs differences in errors between two given compilers, where:
+set to `f77` by default within the Makefile).
+Each time `./run_test.sh` is executed, the
+results will be saved to `/logs/` as `<compiler>.log`, where you can view all compilation
+errors encountered during runtime.

+Additionally, running `./compare.py <compiler1> <compiler2> (-g / -v)` from the base
+directory outputs differences in errors between two given compilers, where:

 - no flag outputs differences without additional formatting,
 - `-g` outputs only the first line in each error to a two-column table, and